11 of the wackiest events in Gloucestershire

 There are two races, starting with a race of 150 decoy ducks, followed by a race of 2,000 bath-time favourite yellow ducks – with spectators purchasing tickets to back their favourite ducks, raise money for charity and potentially win prizes!

-For the definitive collection of 100 unique things to do in the county, check out SoGlos's Gloucestershire Bucket List.
+For the definitive collection of 100 unique things to do in the county with the all the family, check out SoGlos's Gloucestershire Family Bucket List.